 Kennedy Krieger Children’s Hospital Sensory CARE Room

-Hypothesis: By creating a personalized and evidence-based sensory healing room, we can improve the quality of sleep and reduce waking agitation among children with disorders of consciousness.
+Hypothesis: By creating a personalized and evidence-based sensory care room, we can improve the quality of sleep and reduce waking agitation among children with disorders of consciousness.

 Tailored Activity Program

 Hypothesis: A tailored arts activity program in an outpatient setting can reduce agitation and aggression in patients with dementia as measured by salivary cortisol and alpha amylase levels.